saschazar21/koa-oidc-provider/README.md

 $ docker-compose up
 ```

+## Configuration

+If you want to customize the default configuration to your needs, the full configuration options are explained in [/docs/CONFIGURATION.md](/docs/CONFIGURATION.md).

 ## API

-The documentation for the API to handle clients, tokens & users may be found under [/docs/api.md](/docs/api.md)
+The documentation for the API to handle clients, tokens & users may be found under [/docs/API.md](/docs/api.md).

+## Contribution

+Contributors welcome!
+If you have resolved an [issue](https://github.com/saschazar21/koa-oidc-provider/issues), or enhanced the project in any other way; please fork this repository, open up a pull request and drop me a line on [twitter](https://twitter.com/saschazar).

+## License

+This project is licensed under the [MIT](/LICENSE.md) license.

+## Version history

+* **0.1.0** - Initial version (*unstable*).